MCCTeam/Minecraft-Console-Client/README.md

 To use the translated language file, place it under `lang/mcc/` folder and set your language in `.ini` config.
 You may create the directory if does not exist.

+For the names of the translation file, please see [this comment](https://github.com/ORelio/Minecraft-Console-Client/pull/1282#issuecomment-711150715).

 ## License

 Unless specifically stated, the code is from the MCC developers, and available under CDDL-1.0.